Swiss Indoors Basel 2022 Prize Money, Players List, Schedule, Tickets

-Many are excited about the Basel Open’s long-awaited return, and for good reason.
-The highly competitive players list aside, the tournament is also world no.1, Carlos Alcaraz’s 2nd tournament since his reaching the top spot.
+Many are excited about the Swiss Indoors Basel Open’s long-awaited return, and for good reason.
+The highly competitive players list aside, the tournament is also world no.2, Carlos Alcaraz’s.
 So even though Federer may be gone, new talent has arrived at Basel.

 Swiss Indoors Basel Tennis Tournament

 The Swiss Indoors Basel is an annual indoor hardcourt tennis tournament part of the ATP Tour.
 The tournament is in the ATP 500 category and is the biggest in Switzerland.
 Due to border restrictions in the French and German borders caused by the COVID-19 outbreak, the 2020 and 2021 editions were canceled.
-This year will mark its 51st edition and the end of the event’s 2-year hiatus.
+This year will mark its 52nd edition.
 The title sponsor for the event is Canton of Basel-Stadt.

 LocationBasel, Switzerland